 If pension maximization is a good idea, we will evaluate term and universal life insurance from the best insurance carriers.

-A recently retired client had a pension of $4,000 a month, which would drop to $3,400 with a 50% survivor benefit for his wife.
-Instead, he kept his full pension and purchased a $650,000 20-year term policy for $350 a month, increasing his monthly income by $250.
+Example: A client had a monthly pension of $4,000.
+If he took a 50% survivor benefit for his wife, it would drop to $3,400.
+Instead, he kept his full pension and bought a $650,000, 20-year term policy for $350 a month, which raised his monthly income by $250.

 Pension Maximization Life Insurance Calculator